Kellogg School Of Management

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

-The Kellogg School of Management at Northwestern University (also known as Kellogg) is the business school of Northwestern University, a private research university in Evanston, Illinois.
-Founded in 1908 as the School of Commerce, Kellogg is one of the oldest and most prestigious business schools in the world.
+The Kellogg School of Management at Northwestern University (branded as Northwestern Kellogg) is the business school of Northwestern University, a private research university in Evanston, Illinois.
+It was founded in 1908 as the School of Commerce.
 Its faculty, alumni, and students have made significant contributions to fields such as marketing, management sciences, and decision sciences.

 Article Title : Kellogg School of Management

-Article Snippet :The Kellogg School of Management at Northwestern University (also known as Kellogg) is the business school of Northwestern University, a private research
+Article Snippet :The Kellogg School of Management at Northwestern University (branded as Northwestern Kellogg) is the business school of Northwestern University, a private

 Article Title : List of Kellogg School of Management alumni